-- (1) Work on outfalls, drainage channels, etc., shall proceed from the shoreline toward the upland in order that no unfinished or un-stabilized lower channel portions be subjected to erosionproducing velocities from upstream.
-If this cannot be accomplished, all flow shall be diverted from the unfinished areas until stabilization is completed. - (2) Where possible, outfall pipe slopes shall be designed for an exit velocity of less than 5 feet per second. - (3) Screens or grates shall be placed over the end of large outfalls to trap debris. - (4) Beaches or other coastal features in front of outfalls shall be returned to original grade. - (5) Riprap placed on beaches shall not increase the grade of the beach higher than one foot in order to maintain lateral access below mean high water. - (6) Riprap shall be compact, hard, durable, angular stone, with an approximate unit weight of 165 lbs./cubic foot. - (7) Riprap shall be placed with an adequate bedding of crushed rock or other suitable filtering material. - o.
+- (5) Riprap placed on beaches shall not increase the grade of the beach higher than one foot in order to maintain lateral access below mean high water. - (6) Riprap shall be compact, hard, durable, angular stone, with an approximate unit weight of one hundred sixty-five (165) lbs./cubic foot. - (7) Riprap shall be placed with an adequate bedding of crushed rock or other suitable filtering material. - o.
 Applicants with new or modified single-family dwelling projects subject to the stormwater management provisions herein shall submit the following information: - (1) 8.5 x 11 inch site plan depicting the location of all structural stormwater (LID or otherwise) components; and - (2) Operation & Maintenance Plan consistent with CRMC guidance to ensure long-term maintenance and operation of the stormwater structural practice(s) on the site. - p.
-Applicants for all other projects subject to the stormwater management provisions herein shall submit the following information:

-- (1) 8.5 x 11 inch site plan depicting the location of all structural stormwater (LID or otherwise) components; - (2) Operation & Maintenance Plan that meets the specifications detailed in the most recent version of the Rhode Island Stormwater Design and Installation Standards Manual; and - (3) Following completion of the approved project, a postconstruction certification by a Rhode Island registered P.E. and Rhode Island registered Landscape Architect, where required, demonstrating that all stormwater structures, LID components, and requisite planting materials necessary for the function of the stormwater management system were installed in accordance with the approved permit, specifications and approved site plans. - G. Construction of Shoreline Protection Facilities (formerly § 300.7) - 1.
-Definitions (All definitions moved to § 1.1.2 of this Part) - a.
-Structural shoreline protection facilities include revetments, bulkheads, seawalls, groins, breakwaters, jetties, and other structures, the purpose or effect of which is to control the erosion of coastal features, and includes any sheet pile walls, concrete or stone walls, or other structures that are located within the 50 foot minimum setback or the erosion setback pursuant to Section 140 and which would extend to a depth below grade to protect land or structures from active or future shoreline erosion. - b.
-A revetment is a structure built to armor a sloping shoreline face usually composed of one or more layers of stone or concrete riprap.
-A revetment blankets, and generally conforms to, the contours or a coastal feature. - c.
-A bulkhead is a wood, steel, or concrete structure built to retain or prevent mass wasting and collapse of a bluff into the sea; it provides limited protection from damage by waves. - d.
-A seawall is a massive, standalone structure built of placed or dumped stone, concrete, or steel sheet pile.
-Concrete seawalls often have curved, or stepped face designed to withstand the direct onslaught of ocean waves. - e.
-A groin is a structure built of rock, steel, timber, or concrete that extends across a beach into tidal waters and is used to entrap sand in the longshore transport system; groins are generally perpendicular to the shoreline's coastal trend.
+Applicants for all other projects subject to the stormwater management provisions herein shall submit the following information: - 8.5 x 11 inch site plan depicting the location of all structural stormwater (LID or otherwise) components; - (2) Operation & Maintenance Plan that meets the specifications detailed in the most recent version of the RIDEM Rhode Island Stormwater Design and Installation Standards Manual; and - (3) Following completion of the approved project, a postconstruction certification by a Rhode Island registered P.E. and Rhode Island registered Landscape Architect, where required, demonstrating that all stormwater structures, LID components, and requisite planting materials necessary for the function of the stormwater management system were installed in accordance with the approved permit, specifications and approved site plans. - G. Construction of Schoreline protection facilities (formerly § 300.7) - 1.
+Policies